 There is no definitive cause for developing asthma, but the condition is often inherited.
 Asthma patients usually have a parent or another relative that also has suffers from asthma.
 Often times environmental conditions, to a degree, can initiate the development of asthma.
 People inflicted with an airborne allergy can also become susceptible to asthma.
 The association of asthma with the presence of cockroaches is also very strong.
 Cockroaches are regarded as the insects most likely to cause an infection leading to asthma.

 Asthma is an incurable condition which will stay with you even if you feel fine and exhibit no symptoms for an extended period of time.
 The symptoms may be gone, but you still run the risk of suffering an asthma attack at anytime.
 Though this disease cannot be cured, asthma is still manageable by many patients.
 These people show fewer symptoms once they learn to properly manage and cope with asthma.
-Asthmatics are capable of leading perfectly normal, physically active lives one they learn to manage the disease and control their symptoms.
+Asthmatics are capable of leading perfectly normal, physically active lives one they learn to manage the disease and control their symptoms using proper therapy and treatment plans.

 Every single day an average of eleven people in America will die as a result of asthma complications.
 Statistics indicate there are in excess of 4,000 deaths directly caused by asthma every twelve months, many of which are preventable with the use of appropriate medical treatment and asthma management.
 Moreover, asthma is indicated as being a major contributing element for nearly 7,000 additional deaths annually.